Guidelines for Making Policy Statements

 The Society’s advocacy policies and procedures must be conveyed to newly elected officers and representatives at all AFS organizational levels.
 Newer members entering leadership positions often lack exposure or sensitivity to the Society’s concerns about advocacy of issues.
 Longtime members may find advocacy a new experience in the AFS context, even though many other professional societies have assumed advocacy roles for many years.
 For these and other new leaders, the Society has and continually develops training and information programs that foster awareness of and adherence to established advocacy protocols.

 Society instructors offer leadership orientation each year at the AFS annual meeting, at annual Division meetings, and at as many Chapter and Section meetings as opportunities permit.
-This instruction covers advocacy protocols as well as introductions to AFS policies, the Society's Code of Practices, and Robert's Rules of Order.
-It will cover any training materials and documents that have been developed by the Society and its subunits as well as manuals, videos, or other media that record a relevant subunit's prior or current advocacy positions or roles.
-All members, and subunit officers in particular, are encouraged to attend any such orientation available to them.
+This instruction covers advocacy protocols as well as introductions to AFS policies, the Society’s Code of Practices, and Robert’s Rules of Order.
+It will cover any training materials and documents developed by the Society and its units as well as manuals, videos, or other media that record a relevant unit’s prior or current advocacy positions or roles.
+All members, and unit officers in particular, are encouraged to attend any such orientation available to them.

-Subunit leaders and developing leaders should stay abreast of Society and subunit advocacy activities as published in Fisheries, subunit newsletters, and other Society and subunit communications.
-They are expected to become familiar with the legal ramifications, risks, and liabilities pertaining to their professional activities as representatives of their Society and its subunits.
-Before engaging in any advocacy action on behalf of the Society or a subunit, members should be thoroughly familiar with these guidelines and with all related material in this manual.
-To help members and officers know about advocacy positions at all levels in the Society, a central registry of AFS positions will be established on an electronic information server at Society headquarters.
-Posted advisories will include the posting date, authorizing subunit, effective date, and the names and addresses of officials authorized by the Society or subunit to interpret the advisory.
+Unit leaders and developing leaders should stay abreast of Society and unit advocacy activities as published in Fisheries, unit newsletters, and other Society and unit communications.
+They are expected to become familiar with the legal ramifications, risks, and liabilities pertaining to their professional activities as representatives of their Society and its units.
+Before engaging in any advocacy action on behalf of the Society or a unit, members should be thoroughly familiar with these guidelines and with all related material in this manual.
+To help members and officers know about advocacy positions at all levels in the Society, a central registry of AFS positions by all units will be maintained on the Society website.
+Posted positions will include the posting date, authorizing unit, effective date, and the names and addresses of officials authorized by the Society or unit to interpret the advisory.